xRoier/SCPSL-Translations/README.md

 # SCPSL Translations
-This repo is used by Northwood Studios for hosting and managing translations for SCP Secret Laboratory game.
+This repo is used by Northwood Studios for hosting and managing translations for the SCP: Secret Laboratory game.

+In the case where a bad/faulty translation of your chosen language already exists, we ask you to rather edit the current existing one, than adding another duplicate language.
+It is our main goal to __only have 1__ of each language.
+***
 # How to contribute:
 ## From local editor:
 1. Create fork of this repository
 2. Clone it
+   - Use software like `GitHub Desktop` or another Git Client
-3. Edit what you want to change
+3. Edit/Add what you want to change with a text editor
-4. Run `EncodingNormalizer.exe` on your changed files
+4. Run `EncodingNormalizer.exe` on your changed files/folder
-5. Git add only files that you've changed
+5. __Only__ commit changes to files you've added/edited. **Don't** commit changes to `English (default)`
+   - Using a git client, you can choose which files to commit
-6. Commit your changes
+6. Push your commit(s)
-7. Push
-8. Open a Pull Request
+7. Open a Pull Request.
+Studio staff will review the translation
 ## From GitHub:
-Open a file and click "Edit this file", then go to point 8 above.
+Open a file and click "Edit this file"
+This will automatically make a fork of the repo on your account After you are satisfied with your changes, go to point 7 above
+***
 # EncodingNormalizer
-`EncodingNormalizer.exe` is an application, which ensures correct encoding and formatting in translation files.
-Please, use it while submiting your changes.
+`EncodingNormalizer.exe` is an application, which ensures correct encoding and formatting in translation files Please, use it before submiting your Pull Request
+***
 # Missing characters
-Some characters might appear as squares in game.
+Some characters might appear as squares in game
-This issue will be fixed when we'll update to Unity 2018.3 and TextMesh Pro 1.4.0.
+This issue will be fixed when we'll update to Unity 2018.3 and TextMesh Pro 1.4.0